 His committee held a series of hearings in June to hear from various gaming stakeholders — although, notably, not the skill games industry itself — about the impact of the proliferation of unregulated gaming devices in taverns, clubs, convenience stores, and other outlets around Pennsylvania.
 Yudichak is backing no specific legislation yet as a result of those hearings, but said that could happen in 2022, the second year of the current legislative session.

-Representatives of casinos, law enforcement, and the Pennsylvania Lottery have been among those calling for legislation clarifying that the unsanctioned games are illegal, while associations advocating for taverns and clubs have called them a critical source of revenue that should be allowed.
+Representatives of PA casinos, law enforcement, and the Pennsylvania Lottery have been among those calling for legislation clarifying that the unsanctioned games are illegal, while associations advocating for taverns and clubs have called them a critical source of revenue that should be allowed.
 The Pennsylvania Gaming Control Board, which has no jurisdiction over the skill games, recently raised the issue of their spread being responsible for casinos’ petitioning the board to reduce the number of slots within their venues.

 The skill games’ current legal status, meanwhile, is awaiting a Commonwealth Court ruling, with no definite timeline for a decision.